moby/moby/docs/admin/logging/awslogs.md

 (if you are running the Docker daemon on an Amazon EC2 instance) the Amazon EC2 instance profile.

-Credentials must have a policy applied that allows the `logs:CreateLogStream` and `logs:PutLogEvents` actions, as shown in the following example.
+Credentials must have a policy applied that allows the `logs:CreateLogStream`, `logs:PutLogEvents`, and optionally `logs:CreateLogGroup` actions, as shown in the following example.

     {
       "Version": "2012-10-17",
       "Statement": [
         {
           "Action": [
+            "logs:CreateLogGroup",
             "logs:CreateLogStream",
             "logs:PutLogEvents"
           ],